sinlesscoder/Data_Analysis_Portfolio/README.md

 ![download (6)](https://user-images.githubusercontent.com/121634275/230694307-7fc56121-62d8-4967-aed8-c92f3d4b61fa.png)

 I decided to zoom into the box part of the graph to better see the difference.
+From here you see all of their medium rating is 4.3.
+Gaming and Wired have a very similar middle 50%, being the box in the graph, range of data, as well as the outliar look visually same, so I assume most gaming headset is also wired.
+Microphone seems to have wider range of rating compared to other feature, then we would think because there are more microphone headset than others.